Renkunzhao/se3_trajopt/README.md

 ## Results

+You can find a video summarizing the approach and results at [https://www.youtube.com/watch?v=zBJSsiUExCw](https://www.youtube.com/watch?v=zBJSsiUExCw).

 The videos below showcase various motions that were generated using the implemented trajectory optimization solver.
 The code for each particular motion can be found under `src/examples/agile_exps/`.

 ### Jump